Department of Computer Science

 851 S. Morgan St, MC 152, Chicago, IL, 60607

-- I am a proud BRAID Department Head.
+- I am also a proud BRAID Department Head.

-- You should study Computer Science, and I wrote about it.
+- You should study Computer Science, and I wrote about it before it was trendy.
 Download and read Robert H. Sloan, "Why Computer Science?" (in a collection, written just before enrollments went from high to extraordinarily high).

 - Computer security, especially privacy, legal, and policy issues.